groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.4.4 (2021-03-10) =
+* ADDED Contact bulk editing (finally).
+* ADDED Add contacts to a funnel from the contacts table in the more actions dropdown.
+* ADDED Delete contacts from the more actions dropdown.
+* TWEAKED Cleaned up the UI in the contacts table by putting multiple actions in a dropdown button.
 * TWEAKED using the core WordPress object cache will be disabled by default, fallback to custom non-persistent object cache.
 This should fix any strange behaviour being seen on some installs.
 * TWEAKED meta tables get their own object cache group.
+* TWEAKED Filter out optin status tags from being applied or removed.
 * FIXED New personal email feature sending email in plain text when should be text/html.
-* FIXED Notes using contacts object cache group.
+* FIXED Notes using the contacts object cache group.
-* FIXED Removed the example formatting card.
+* FIXED Removed the example formatting info card.

 = 2.4.3 (2021-03-08) =
 * ADDED Option to bypass object caching altogether.